Sphinx Productions

 The Most Fascinating Human Musical Instrument

-The European-Australian film Didgeridoo is the first extensive documenary film about one of the the most fascinating human instruments.
+The European-Australian film Didgeridoo is the first extensive documentary film about one of the the most fascinating human instruments.

 In Europe many groups of people have taken up playing the didgeridoo, almost perfecting a style similar to the music of the original aborigines.
 One of these people is the former ski-jumper Alex Mayer, who plays this ancient instrument high over the Tyrolian Alps, accompanied by the singing of his wife.